Angelina Jolie’s Shocking Past Exposed! How Her Past May Have Lead To Her Split With Brad Pitt

 Angelina Jolie’s dark past is coming back to haunt her!
 From shocking affairs to heavy drug use, the actress has been through a lot of drama over the years.
 Did her disgraceful past lead to her divorce from Brad Pitt?

-OK Magazine is reporting that Jolie made headlines in 2014 when a video surfaced that showed her purchasing heroin and cocaine in the ’90s.
+OK!
+Magazine is reporting that Jolie made headlines in 2014 when a video surfaced that showed her purchasing heroin and cocaine in the ’90s.
 The actress commented on the incident during an appearance on 60 Minutes.

 “I went through heavier, darker times and I survived them,” she explained.
 “I didn’t die young.”

 When it comes to marriage, Jolie has now been through three divorces.
-The Tomb Raider star was first wed Jonny Lee Miller in 1996.
+The Tomb Raider star was first wed to Jonny Lee Miller in 1996.
 The pair parted ways in 1999 and Jolie quickly moved on to Billy Bob Thornton, whom she married in 2000.

 Jolie and Thornton had a controversial relationship.
 Married for three years, the strange couple engaged in bizarre behavior on numerous occasions.
 They famously put each other’s blood in small vials and wore the containers around their necks.